 With time, local businesses from all around Europe will start contacting you for collaboration.
-These may be airlines, hotels, restaurants, and spa centers that will have you for free in return for promotion.
+These may be airlines, hotels, restaurants, and spa centres that will have you for free in return for promotion.
 Of course; you’ll need to contact businesses, too.
 You’ll offer a chance for collaboration and you’ll work on building connections.

 5. Social Media Influencer

 You love social media but you don’t want to become a marketing manager?
 How about becoming influential enough so businesses from all over Europe will want to work with you?
 You don’t have to be a blogger, although that helps.

 You may be into fashion, fitness, yoga, books… whatever you’re interested in.
 You can use that interest to develop a strong presence on social media.
 Travel agencies may start offering you trips for free.
 But hey; you may also initiate the contact.
 If your profiles hold great marketing potential, they will be eager to work with you.

 This is one of the most popular remote jobs at the moment.
 Every business needs an online presence.
 Since not all business owners have the time to handle social media, they hire professionals to take care of the marketing process.
 You can be that expert.

 If you’re not skilled at social media management, you can take online courses.
 Work on your skills; this is not a job you can do by intuition.
 It’s demanding, but highly rewarding.

 This is not the type of career you decide to pursue on a whim and get good at it in no time.
 It takes a lot of work, learning, and dedication.
 So, if you’re wondering what to study and you want something that lets you travel the world while earning money, this is a great choice!